Alanna313/Lizard-Based/Natas walkthrough.md

 ![Level 15 prob](https://user-images.githubusercontent.com/31714690/167222351-33ea8c18-4f33-490a-947d-8ccabac3ece8.png)

--The problem:
+-The problem: Natas 15 Provided us with just a username screen where we can check if a user exists.

--The Solution:Here we have a blind SQL injection, we created a python script to brute force the password one character at a time.
+-The Solution:Here we have a blind SQL injection,'natas16" AND password LIKE BINARY "' we created a python script to brute force the password one character at a time.

 ![Level 15 dir](https://user-images.githubusercontent.com/31714690/167222365-6f2050cd-479c-4c50-8039-be31b9a1f916.png)